cynic-net/git-commit-filetree/README.md

 systems.
 However, you should be able to use other TAP test harnesses instead.
 If you have any difficulty, please feel free to contact the authors for help.

+As a side note, this hacked-together testing framework has probably been taken about as far as it reasonably can.
+If much more functionality needs to be added (to the program or the test framework), the framework probably wants a rewrite in a better language like Python.

 Authors and History